Qberto/USDOT_HPMS_Downloader/README.md

 This repository contains a jupyter notebook and python file that allows automated download of HPMS shapefiles from the Federal Highway Administration.
 The output is a zipped File Geodatabase containing a merged national-level HPMS feature class.

-The download process is quick, but the merging operation
+The download process is quick, but the merging operation can take some time.

 # Requirements